alexweininger/notes/C/exam2_review.md

 Items are pushed onto the top of the stack.
 And popped from the top of the stack as well.

+### Stack operations

+- pop
+- push
+- peek
+- isEmpty
+- isFull
+- initialize

+Practice

+Here are some example operations on a stack.

 ```c
 int main(void) {
   Stack s = initStack();